jlan84/pandas-assignment/readme.md

 * Answers our original question to an acceptable level of confidence.
 * Has allowed us to achieve our goals?

+Using the above statistics/transforms of our data answer the following:

 1. Create a histogram of these discretized scores ('Poor', 'Needs Improvement', 'Adequate', 'Good')
   * Plot the descriptive scores on a histogram with 4 bins -- ['Poor', 'Needs Improvement', 'Adequate', 'Good']